nerfstudio-project/nerfstudio/docs/nerfology/methods/instant_ngp.md

 ```{image} imgs/ingp/hash_figure.png
 :align: center
 ```
-The largest contribution of Instant-NGP is the multi-resolution hash encoding.
+One contribution of Instant-NGP is the multi-resolution hash encoding.
 In the traditional NeRF pipelines, input coordinates are mapped to a higher dimensional space using a positional encoding function, which is described [here](https://docs.nerf.studio/en/latest/nerfology/methods/nerf.html#positional-encoding).
 Instant-NGP proposes a trainable hash-based encoding.
 The idea is to map coordinates to trainable feature vectors which can be optimized in the standard flow of NeRF training.

 The trainable features are F-dimensional vectors and are arranged into L grids which contain up to T vectors, where L represents the number of resolutions for features and T represents the number of feature vectors in each hash grid.
 The steps for the hash grid encoding, as shown in the figure provided by the authors, are as follows: